 The Implementing Partner shall aim to achieve the climate and environment objectives as set out in Article 22.

 The Implementing Partner shall perform the sustainability proofing in line with the Sustainability Proofing Guidance.
-In case of InvestEU Operations that are Framework Operations, the sustainability proofing (if applicable) shall be at the level of the Operation and the summary of such sustainability proofing for Direct Operations shall be published by the Implementing Partner after the Investment Committee has approved the relevant Operation.
+In case of InvestEU Operations that are Framework Operations, the sustainability proofing (if applicable) shall be at the level of the Operation.
+The summary of such sustainability proofing for Direct Operations shall be published by the Implementing Partner after the Implementing Partner has approved the relevant Operation.

 The Implementing Partner shall pursue recoveries, or provide that recoveries are pursued, in accordance with Article 18.